markallancourtney/responsive-redux-example-react-native/README.md

     - `npm install`
 - Start Expo
     - `npm start`
-- Open the device simulator of your choice - iOS or Android
+- Tell Expo to open the app in the simulator
+    - Expo prompt will say `• Press a for Android emulator, or i for iOS simulator.`
 - Change the orientation of the simulator device and watch the values on the screen change
     - Since the screen dimensions are static in a native app, you will need to change devices in your simulator in order to see the screen size change.
 - Use the 'Debug Remote JS' in Expo feaure to see <a href='https://github.com/evgenyrodionov/redux-logger' target='_blank' rel='noopener noreferrer'>redux-logger</a> output when actions are dispatched and the Redux state changes.